notred27/GraphTheory/README.md

 | Complete Graph ($K_{100}$)  | $\frac{1}{100}$ | 0.0127 |
 | Complete Graph ($K_{150}$)  | $\frac{1}{150}$ | 0.0076 |

+You can read more about this topic [in the final report this code was created for](Math_Final_Report.pdf).

 ## Features
 - Simulates Bond Percolation: Runs simulations on finite 2D square, triangle, 3D cube, and complete graphs